JoshVanL/docs/docs/concepts/certificate.md

 ---
-title: "Certificates"
+title: "Certificate"
-linkTitle: "Certificates"
+linkTitle: "Certificate"
 weight: 10
 type: "docs"
 ---

-# Certificates
+# Certificate

 cert-manager has the concept of `Certificate`s that define a desired X.509 certificate.
 A `Certificate` is a namespaced resource that references an